|

 circle, it doesn't take a genius to figure

-out that the girl being showered with
+out the girl being showered with

 to be a sacrifice for something.
 Ordering